voidCounter/wels-ui/README.md

 ## Usage

 Let's use the `ProcedureProgress` component.
+Detailed documentation and usage of this component is provided [here](https://github.com/voidCounter/wels-ui/tree/main/ProcedureProgress).

 ```jsx
 import ProcedureProgress from "@/wels-components/ProcedureProgress/ProcedureProgress";